JamesCartar/js-learning/README.md

 7. **What is ternary operator in JavaScript?**

    A ternary operator is a conditional operator which takes three operands.
-The first operand is the condition part, the second part which is after the `?` question mark is executed if the condition is evaluated to true.
+The first operand is the condition part, the second part which is after the `?` question mark is executed if the condition is evaluated to be true.
 And the third part which is after the `:` colon is executed if the condition is evaluated to be false.
 It is frequently used as a shortcut for the `if` statement.

+8. **How to implement your own custom event in JavaScript?**

+   We can implement our own custom event in JavaScript using `CustomEvent` constructor. `CustomEvent` constructor takes two arguments.
+The first is the event name and the second argument is the optional object that specified the event option.
+Then, we can use `dispatchEvent` method to dispatch a custom event on our target element/document.
+To listend to our custom event on our specified element, we can use `addEventListener` method which accepts the event name and the callback function which is called when the event is dispatched.
+We can also remove our event with `removeEventListener` method.

+9. **What is closure in JavaScript?**

+    In JavaScript, a closure is a function that has access to its outer function scope even after the outer function has returned.
+This means that a function can remember and access variables and arguments of its outer function even after the function has finished.

+10. **Does arrow function has their own `this`?**

+    No, arrow function does not have their own `this`.
+Instead, they inherit the `this` of their enclosing lexical scope.

+11. **Does `map()` method mutate the original array?**

+    No, it does not mutate the original array.
+It returns a new array with the result of calling a provided function on every element of the array.

+12. **Does `forEach() method return a new array?**

+    No, it does not return a new array.
+It simply call the provided function on every element of the array.